Curated Content: December 2018

 junior folks on teams, because they can be more willing to ask these

-• Scaling Engineering Teams via Writing Things Down and Sharing - aka RFCs -
+kinds of questions, to the benefit of the team. - Scaling Engineering Teams via Writing Things Down and Sharing - aka RFCs -

 I haven't been able to put this idea into practice yet, but I found